unbit/uwsgi-docker/README.md

 'docker-memory' set the max amount of memory for the docker instance

-'docker-swap' set the max amount of swap memory for the docker instance
+`docker-swap` set the max amount of swap memory for the docker instance

 'docker-cidfile' store the cid (container id) file to the specified path